 Account Balances

-In Kusama, there are different types of balances depending on the account activity.
+In the Polkadot ecosystem, there are different types of balances depending on the account activity.
 Different balance types dictate whether your balance can be used for transfers, to pay fees, or must remain frozen and unused due to an on-chain requirement.

 There are 5 types of account balances: